 Most branches have multiple smaller study rooms, holding 2–10 people that are great for tutoring or study sessions.
 These rooms are only available during library open hours.
 You can make a reservation up to the start of the requested time period and are made in 30-minute intervals.

 Because our Meeting and Study Rooms are also used by the library to provide our signature programming, we need a little time to plan our events before making the spaces available for reservation.
-As such, rooms may only be booked for up to six months in advance.
+As such, Meeting Rooms may only be booked for up to six months in advance and Study Rooms 30 days in advance.
 Please note that in the rare case of a conflict with library programming, the library reserves the right to adjust or cancel a room booking.